oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_usage_schedule_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>In x-obmcs-recurring-time format shown here: https://datatracker.ietf.org/doc/html/rfc5545#section-3.3.10 Describes the frequency of when the schedule will be run</div>
+                                            <div>Specifies the frequency according to when the schedule will be run, in the x-obmcs-recurring-time format described in <a href='https://datatracker.ietf.org/doc/html/rfc5545#section-3.3.10'>RFC 5545 section 3.3.10</a>.
+Supported values are : ONE_TIME, DAILY, WEEKLY and MONTHLY.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">schedule_recurrences_example</div>